 \section{Delta method: Multivariate}

 We now give a more general version of the delta method when we have a vector of outcomes.
 That is, now $\bm{A}_N, \bm{a}_N \in \mathbb{R}^K$ with $\bm{A}_N$ still a fixed quantity based on the $N$ units in the finite population and $\bm{a}_N$ still a random estimator for $\bm{A}_N$.
 For instance, as in Section 3 of \citet{li2017general}, $\bm{a}_N$ could be a vector of observed averages of potential outcomes under different treatments (or a linear combination there of) and $\bm{A}_N$ could be the corresponding true finite population averages of potential outcomes.
 We again assume that we have a normality result for $\bm{a}_N-\bm{A}_N$.
 Let the $k$th component $\bm{a}_N$ and $\bm{A}_N$ be denoted $\bm{a}_{N[k]}$ and $\bm{A}_{N[k]}$, respectively.
-We are interested in finding a similar result for some function of our estimator, $g: \mathbb{R}^K \to \mathbb{R}$ where $g$ is a differentiable, non-zero valued function with all of its first order partial derivatives also continuous on the domain of $\bm{A}_N$.
+We are interested in finding a similar result for some function of our estimator, $g: \mathbb{R}^K \to \mathbb{R}$, with conditions on $g$ laid out in Theorem~\ref{theor:main}.
 Let $\nabla g(\bm{b})$ be the vector of partial derivatives evaluated at $\bm{b}$.
+Define